‘A pretty intense firefight’: Assessing the battle for Glenwood Canyon

 Patterson said it is a relief that such beautiful terrain survived as well as it did.

-At a community meeting in Glenwood Springs Thursday evening, Michael Goolsby, regional transportation director for the Colorado Department of Transportation, said the destruction will be rough on some observers.
+In a virtual news conference Thursday evening, Michael Goolsby, northwest region transportation director for the Colorado Department of Transportation, said the destruction will be rough on some observers.

 “If you’re traveling on the eastbound portion of the interstate right now, which we have had to have traffic running because of the construction project, you’re not gonna think that it really is that impactful other than if you look up on the slopes,” he said.
 “If you’re up on the westbound portion of it, it’s apocalyptic.
 There’s areas up there that it’s destroyed.
 It’s terrible and it pains me to see it.”